BPI Staff Biographies

 James Kim ’21

-Having previously worked as Lead Tutor and Student Recruitment Specialist, James is currently Program Coordinator with the Bard Microcollege at the Brooklyn Public Library.
+Having previously worked as Lead Tutor and Student Recruitment Specialist and Program Coordinator, James is currently Program Director with the Bard Microcollege at the Brooklyn Public Library.
 After serving a twenty year sentence in prisons throughout New York State, James was released from incarceration in 2020.
-He received a Bachelor of Arts degree in 2021 through the Bard Prison initiative upon successful completion of his senior project titled: The Myth of Immigrant America and the Federalization of Immigration Control.
+He received a Bachelor of Arts degree in 2021 through the Bard Prison Initiative upon successful completion of his senior project titled: The Myth of Immigrant America and the Federalization of Immigration Control.
 Inspired by his experience with education in carceral settings, James believes in expanding access to quality education to overlooked and marginalized populations, and is deeply committed to addressing inequality and inequity in the current landscape of higher education in the United States.

 Claire Lindsay ’21